buhrmi/simpwars-contracts/README.md

 # Tokenized Streamers

 This repo contains the smart contract that allows anyone to tokenize Twitch streamers on the Ethereum blockchain.
 A tokenized streamer is called a simp.
-Simps are needed to fight in the upcoming [SimpWars](https://github.com/buhrmi/simpwars).
+Simps are needed to fight against the forces of the FUD in the upcoming [SimpWars](https://github.com/buhrmi/simpwars).

+Anyone can mint new simps for a small minting fee.
+This fee starts at 1 ETH and logarithmically decreases by 50% every 24 hours (down to a minimum of 0.1 ETH), but doubles every time a new simp is minted.

+To mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of ETH.
+If you submit too much Eth, the contract will send the remaining ETH back to you.
+You can check the `price` function to see the current minting fee.
+Each simp is unique and can exist only **once**.
+No simps are pre-minted.

 ## Moon Tokens